morris/nito/README.md

 Nito enables structure and simplicity on top of jQuery.

-**Nito is not a framework.** It's a set of helpers and a particular mindset that makes jQuery applications modular and maintainable.
+**Nito is not a framework.** It's a set of helpers and conventions that make jQuery applications modular and maintainable.

 ## Quick Tour

-Setting up Nito is as simple as including jQuery, no build steps or polyfills required:
+Setting up Nito is as simple as including jQuery:

 ```html
 <script src="https://code.jquery.com/jquery-3.1.1.min.js"></script>